-- Preparation for Your 9 Week Pregnancy Scan
+- How to Prepare for Your 9th Week Pregnancy Scan

-- How Long Does It Take to Do 9 Week Ultrasound?
+- How Long Does it Take to Perform an Ultrasound Scan?

-- What You Can See on the Scan at Ninth Week of Pregnancy
+- What Will You See on the Scan at the Ninth Week of Your Pregnancy?

-- What Does Empty Yolk Sac at 9 Week Ultrasound Mean?
+- What Does It Mean to Have an Empty Yolk Sac During the 9th Week of Pregnancy?

-- What If Any Other Abnormalities Are Found in the Scan?
+- What If Some Abnormalities Are Discovered in the Scan?

-Your first ultrasound scan called dating and viability scan is done to check the following things:
+The first ultrasound scan which will be conducted is called dating and viability scan.
+This scan is performed for the following purposes.

-- To see if the baby is in the right position inside the uterus.
+- To check whether the baby is in the right position inside the uterus or not.

 - To rule out ectopic pregnancy and confirm that it is uterine.

-- If you’ve experienced spotting or bleeding recently, an ultrasound scan can be used to determine the cause.
+- If you experience spotting or bleeding during this time, an ultrasound scan can help determine the cause of the same.

 - It can show the number of babies you are carrying.
-If you are having twins, it can be determined in a 9-week ultrasound scan.
+If you are having twins, it can be determined during the 9-week ultrasound scan.